2020 Yellowstone & Grand Teton Photo Itinerary

 Day 6: Grand Canyon of the Yellowstone River

-Traversing the Lamar Valley once more, always on the lookout for wolf sightings, we head south into Yellowstone’s wild interior, crossing Dunraven Pass.
+Traversing the Lamar Valley once more, always on the lookout for wolf sightings, we head south into Yellowstone’s wild interior.
 Our destination is the Grand Canyon of the Yellowstone River, immortalized in countless paintings and photographs for more than 150 years.
 We’ll explore various vantage points from which to the photograph the canyon, with 308-foot-high Lower Falls the highlight.
 There’s time this afternoon to capture a few last images of wildlife and landscapes as we follow the shores of Yellowstone Lake en route back to Jackson.

 Day 7: Grand Teton National Park